"Maloca" (2006) by Acervo KanindéKanindé - Association of Ethno-Environmental Protection

-Almir was born in 1974, a few years after the first contact of his people with the white men.
-At that time, the diseases brought in from outer society decimated the Suruí - which were about five thousand, and soon passed to almost three hundred.
+Almir was born in 1974, a few years after the first contact of his people with white men.
+The diseases brought in from outer society decimated the Suruí - which were about 5,000 but soon dropped to almost 300.
 But the indigenous warrior resisted.
-Despite the cultural shock, Almir sought knowledge in both worlds, the forest and the city - and that is how his interest in technology came to be.
+Despite the cultural shock, Almir sought knowledge in both worlds, the forest and the city - and that is how his interest in technology grew.

-When he coordinated the indigenous movement of Rondônia, Almir Suruí discovered the computer and saw that even with distance, the whole world was connected by the internet - but his tribe and his ethnic group did not.
-Then he decided to use the web so that everyone could see the struggle of his people through the forest.
-Far away from the city, the Suruí resisted alone against invaders and loggers who destroyed their lands.
+When he was leading the indigenous movement in the state of Rondônia, Almir Suruí discovered the computer and realised that even at a distance, the whole world was connected via the internet - but his village and his ethnic group were not.
+So he decided to use the web so that everyone could see his people's fight for the forest.
+Far from the city, the Surui resisted alone against invaders and loggers who were destroying their land.

 Almir discovered the world through the internet and wanted to see it up close.
 So he began traveling to several countries denouncing deforestation in the Amazon and seeking sustainable alternatives to the forest.
 Chief Suruí spoke at the UN General Assembly, spoke with the Organization of American States, debated with international leaders and was even awarded in Switzerland by the International Society for Human Rights.